Vicky-Gupta-Dev/VickyBrandCoding/README.md

 </p>

-### 📢 Disclaimer
+📢 Disclaimer
 The information provided in this README is true and correct to the best of my knowledge.
 I take full responsibility for the accuracy of the details mentioned herein.
 A responsive frontend web application built using React.js, HTML5, CSS3, and JavaScript.
-The app fetches and displays country details (flag, name, population, region, capital, etc.) using REST Countries API.
+The app fetches and displays country details (flag, name, population, region, capital, etc.) using REST Countries API

-### 👨‍💻 About Me
+👨‍💻 About Me
 Hello!
 I’m Vicky Kumar Gupta, a passionate and self-motivated Frontend Web Developer with 1 year of hands-on experience in building responsive, interactive, and user-centric web applications.
 I specialize in HTML, CSS, JavaScript, and React, and I love turning ideas into reality through clean and maintainable code.

 I began my journey in web development out of pure curiosity and soon realized how powerful and creative this field can be.
 Over the past year, I have worked on several real-world projects, including dynamic interfaces and API-based applications like the Country API project, where I integrated REST APIs to fetch and display live country data.

 Currently, I’m expanding my skillset into Backend Development, focusing on Node.js, Express.js, and MongoDB.
-I believe having a strong understanding of both frontend and backend technologies makes a developer complete, and that’s the path I’m excited to pursue.
+I believe having a strong understanding of both frontend and backend technologies makes a developer complete, and that’s the path I’m excited to pursue
 ![logo](https://github.com/.png)

 <img align="right" alt="coding" width="400" src="https://user-images.githubusercontent.com/55389276/140866485-8fb1c876-9a8f-4d6a-98dc-08c4981eaf70.gif">

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ashutosh-pmishra&label=Profile%20views&color=0e75b6&style=fla" alt="ashutosh-pmishra" /> </p>